COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

    "the number of special positions divided by the number of general positions".

 6. Instrument-specific names.
-Similarly, any data name whose definition that refers to the configuration of an instrument in a way that is insufficient to enable reproduction in a different lab or independent modelling is unlikely to be of use outside the lab that produced it.
+Similarly, any data name whose definition refers to the configuration of an instrument in a way that is insufficient to enable reproduction in a different lab or independent modelling is unlikely to be of use outside the lab that produced it.
 Instead of "Position of motor mom" think "monochromator takeoff angle".
 Of course, a large facility may choose to create an ontology for in-house use in which case such definitions might be sufficient for internal purposes when combined with local knowledge.

 At the completion of this step, your ontology has all the information necessary to use it for data transfer.
 We now draw out some important